arnkmish/Breast_Cancer_Detection_Using_Ultrasound_Imaging/README.md

 |DenseNet121|0.7819    |0.9230     |0.4761     |0.7924    |0.9230    |0.8527    |0.7732    |
 |Ensemble   |**0.8045**|**0.9340** |0.5238     |0.8095    |**0.9340**|**0.8673**|0.8354    |

 From the UNet Mask Enhanced BUS Tumor Image Classification results we can observe that predicted mask based enhancement doesn't help with improving the classification performance.
 This is primarily due to the fact that the error from the segmentation phase propagates to the classification phase and the model performance decreases.
-This is where the importance of MultiTask Learning comes into the picture.
-What if we learn to do both the Tumor Segmentation and Classification together, in and end-to-end fashion, using a single model?
-Will that be any good?